nabe-abk/adiary_service/README.md

 copy it to the same folder as **"TARGET.EXE"**.

-When you run **"TARGET_service.exe"**, it regist to the Windows services and auto start the service.
+When you run **"TARGET_service.exe"**, it regist to Windows services and auto start the service.

 If you run **"TARGET_service.exe"** again, stop this service and delete it from Windows services.